-- A. The Work included in this Section consists of furnishing all labor, materials, equipment and incidentals for thrust blocking installation and adjustment, as shown on the Drawings and as specified herein. - B. Water pipe joint restraints system components shall be installed as shown on the Drawings and as specified herein. - C. Where references are made to other standards and codes, unless specific date references are indicated, the latest edition of stated standard or code shall govern.
+- A. The work included in this section consists of furnishing all labor, materials, equipment, and incidentals for thrust blocking and joint restraint installation and adjustment, as shown on the drawings and as specified herein. - B. Thrust blocking and joint restraint system components shall be installed as shown on the drawings for both water mains and sanitary sewer force mains. - C. Where references are made to other standards and codes, unless specific date references are indicated, the latest edition of stated standard or code shall govern.